Juchiha/Juchiha/README.md

 - 👋 Hi, I’m @Juchiha (Jose David Giron)
 - 👀 I’m FullStack Developer
 - 🌱 I’m currently learning ReactJS, AngularJs, SpringBot
-- 💞️ I’m looking to collaborate on Horbath Technologies
+- 💞️ Do you have a Job for me, thanks you! contact me at mail jgiron9001@gmail.com
 - 📫 How to reach me, well write to me to the following mail, jgiron9001@gmail.com

 <!---